DDI-Talent/python-shiny-app-template/README.md

  ui.panel_title("Hello Shiny World!")
 ```
 2. Now that you've made a change, you can commit and push to Github.
 Click on the GitHub icon in the left menu.
-3. Click on the dropdown arrow on the blue Commit button and select `Commit & Push`
+3. Click on the dropdown arrow on the Commit button and select `Commit & Push`
 4. Click Yes if it asks if you'd like to stage and commit all changes.
 5. Enter a commit message `my first Shiny commit` and then close the COMMIT_EDITMSG file.
 6. Wait for a few minutes while it deploys to Shiny.